20 Defining Moments in the Life of Steve Jobs

 In the past fifty years, no entrepreneur has sparked more fascination and debate than Steve Jobs, and for good reason.
 A genius who turned keynote speeches -- and computer design -- into an art form, ousted from the company he founded.
 An orphan who denied paternity of his first child.
 A college dropout who built a tech empire, yet denied traditional science when seeking cancer treatment.

-A prickly, frustrating visionary, born 62 years ago on this day, who accomplished more in his 56 years than most people could in several lifetimes.
+A prickly, frustrating visionary who accomplished more in his 56 years than most people could in several lifetimes.
 Here are 20 of the most important moments of Steve Jobs's remarkable and tumultuous life.

 When, in 1954, the father of a pregnant Joanne Carole Schieble disapproved of her relationship with Syrian-born Abdulfattah "John" Jandali, he forbade her from marrying, leading her to put her child up for adoption.
 When the boy was born on Feb.
 24, 1955, Schieble first chose an adoptive couple who, at the last moment, decided they wanted a girl instead.
 Later, when he was placed with Paul and Clara Jobs, neither of whom had a college education, Schieble took them to court in an attempt to have him placed with another family, only relenting when the Jobs family promised they would send her biological son to college.

 1971: Jobs meets Wozniak

 Connected by Homestead High School in Cupertino, Calif., and mutual friend (and future Apple employee) Bill Fernandez, the two minds behind the original Apple brand met when Jobs was still in high school and Wozniak moved back to California after being expelled from University of Colorado Boulder his freshman year for hacking into the college's computer system.
 Why did Fernandez think they'd hit it off?